ralfpinheiro/tiny-app/README.md

 # Tiny App

-Tiny App is a full stack web application built with Node and Express to allow uses to shorten their urls.
+Tiny App is a full stack web application built with NodeJS and Express Server to allow uses to login shorten and manage their urls.

 # Final project screenshots